StartupsPoleEmploi/jepostule/README.md

                         In case a message fails be re-emitted, re-emit it with this delay (in seconds).
 Defaults to 10 minutes.
 ```

+### Failed tasks

+Sometimes, tasks fail for several reasons.
+You can see a list of them in the [Django Admin](#django-admin) and choose different actions to apply.
+The most common one, and the one we advised SAVers to do in their daily routine, is to `delete and retry` them.
+This way, the task is deleted and a new one is created.
+If it continues to fail, you probably have a bug! ;-)

 ### Debugging attachments from job applications